-How gene expression is controlled; cancer and DNA technology.
+How gene expression is controlled; cancer genetics and causes; and DNA technology

 Practical Skills

 As with the Year 12 course, students will do further practical activities to include 6 compulsory tasks.
 These are assessed as part of the end of year written examinations and within the course to pass the practical skills assessment.